Spenbert02/FisnarRobotPlugin/readme.md

 The easiest way to download the plugin will be to download it from Ultimaker's [plugin marketplace](https://marketplace.ultimaker.com/app/cura/plugins).
-This plugin isn't published there yet, but once it is it can be found by searching 'FisnarCSVWriter' on the plugin marketplace page.
+This plugin isn't published there yet, but once it is it can be found by searching 'FisnarRobotPlugin' on the plugin marketplace page.

 In the meantime, the file found in the 'packaged_plugins/universal_packaged_plugins' directory can be drag and dropped into Cura.
 This will begin installation in Cura.